Table of Contents

 For experts and hobbyists alike, the market has been teeming for some time with beekeeping books.
 These can range from those offering technical apicultural advice to those more general books on any number of topics tangential to the world of bees.
-In fact, the honeybee is such a ceaselessly fascinating creature – and their colonies such a marvel of natural complexity – that it won’t take a beekeeping initiate particularly long to realize just how many topics are contained under the general heading of “beekeeping”.
+In fact, the honey bee is such a ceaselessly fascinating creature – and their colonies such a marvel of natural complexity – that it won’t take a beekeeping initiate particularly long to realize just how many topics are contained under the general heading of “beekeeping”.

 From general books for beginners to specific topics such as organic/top bar beekeeping and DIY beekeeping equipment, there is a rich store of published information on this most fascinating of hobbies (or, indeed, professions).
 Included here are fifteen of the best, selected for both their use and helpfulness to the beekeeper, as well as the enjoyment of the general reader.

-Apiculture is now meeting, head on, the ecological threats which in recent times have become a major public concern.
+Apiculture is now meeting, head on, the ecological threats that in recent times have become a major public concern.
 Not only have many realized that beekeeping is by no means a prohibitively difficult or expensive endeavor, but even governments are now supporting amateur and professional beekeepers in an attempt to combat the alarming spectacle of diminishing bee populations and the specter of colony collapse disorder.

 This means that a great many people are now taking up apiculture casually.
 As they do so, the market for books on the subject has only grown.
 Long gone are the days when books on this topic would be confined to specialty or technical sections of libraries and bookshops – they are now stocking fillers and hardback bestsellers.